wwu-ffa/wwu-ffa.github.io/index.md

 *   Checkpoint 1

     Our primary focus for checkpoint 1 was to set up our development environment, mainly our database solution, and to develop our method of contribution.
-The end result is a basic login and registration activity that connects to firebase for authentication.\
+The end result is basic login and registration activities that will connect to firebase for authentication.\
     ![*Checkpoint 1*](images/image1.png){:style="width:50%"}

 *   Checkpoint 2

     The next stage was to add functionality to the application in the form of a listing creation page and an organization registration page.
-This stage also dealt with asking for camera permissions and taking photos.\
+This stage also dealt with asking for camera permissions and taking photos.
+We also connected our registration/login activities to Firebase Authentication.\
     ![*Checkpoint 2*](images/image2.png){:style="width:50%"}
 *   Checkpoint 3

-    In checkpoint 3 we integrated location services as well as google maps using fragments, now we have our main activity.
-The only thing missing is our database connection.\
+    We integrated Google Maps using a Fragment, which means we now have a key component of our listing feed activity.
+We have also integrated the Firebase Firestore database to add new listings.\
     ![*Checkpoint 3*](images/image3.png){:style="width:50%"}

 *   Checkpoint 4

-    Success!
-We now have a map that displays the location of items in relation to the user.
-Our page also allows a user to filter and examine listings.
-Organizations can now edit and modify listings that they created.\
+    We now have location services which integrate with the map to display the location of listings in relation to the user's current location.
+Our app additionally allows a user to filter and view specific listings.
+Users can now register as an organization and organizations can also now edit and modify listings that they have created.\
     ![*Checkpoint 4*](images/image4.png){:style="width:50%"}

 *   Checkpoint 5

-    Checkpoint 5 is all about polishing existing features, this involved a custom icon and theme aswell as giving organizations more control over their content.\
+    Organizations can now delete their listings and modify their details/image.
+Users can now sort listings in the feed by date posted and distance to their current location.
+All existing features were polished and made much more stable.
+All of the app's source code was refactored to be much more efficient.
+Additionally, the app theme has been customized and a logo has been produced for the launcher.\
     ![*Checkpoint 5*](images/image5.png){:style="width:50%"}

 ## Final Project